alexhagiopol/cracking-the-coding-interview/README.md

 4. Implementing C++ test coverage measurement using [gcov](http://gcc.gnu.org/onlinedocs/gcc/Gcov.html).
 5. Integrating automated unit test coverage % measurement and reporting for both Python and C++ via [Coveralls](Coveralls.io).

 If you have any contributions, please make a PR to the master branch.
+Feel free to message me for clarification on any of the above items.

 ### Problem Completion Progress
 #### Python Solutions: